 Bibliothèque-musée de l'Opéra, Library and museum in Palais Garnier, France

-The library was founded in 1866 as an archive for the Paris Opera, then opened a public museum section in 1881.
-The collections grew steadily to preserve works, plans, and memories of staged productions.
+The library was founded in 1866 as an archive for the Paris Opera, and a public museum section opened in 1881.
+Since then, the collections have grown to cover more than three centuries of operatic and ballet production.

 The name refers to the institution's role as keeper of operatic memory and French musical traditions.
 Visitors walk through rooms displaying costumes, posters, and stage designs that tell the story of productions spanning hundreds of years.